Use of 'sleep hormone' as a supplement is approved by Anvisa

 What is Melatonin?

 Melatonin is a hormone produced naturally in the human brain, more specifically by the pineal gland.
-It aids in the sleep-wake cycle by indicating to the organs that night has arrived.
-Hence, it is commonly associated with the treatment of insomnia.
+It helps in the sleep-wake cycle, by indicating to the organs that night has arrived.?
+Therefore, it is commonly associated with the treatment of insomnia.

 The substance can be found in small concentrations in foods such as strawberries, cherries, wines and chicken meat, for example.
 It can also be produced synthetically.